Bill and Will's Synth

 Table of Contents

-Background - presents an explanation and Scott Juskiw's initial description of the module with a photo
+background - presents an explanation and Scott Juskiw's initial description of the module with a photo

 Parts - presents a Bill of Materials and notes about it